Operation Fuego 2 29 - 30th April 2023

 The little Chilean town of Icalma near the Argentine border is so British, the locals are allowed to self-rule and fly the British flag in the square.
 They even jokingly refer to themselves as ALBION.

-The mining community there have discovered Dysprosium, a rare earth mineral which has become increasingly valuable for use in EV (Electric Vehicle) motors.
+The mining community there have recently discovered Dysprosium, a rare earth mineral which has become increasingly valuable for use in EV (Electric Vehicle) motors.

 NATO JTF UNIT 37 SPECIAL FORCES